 Mortgage loan sellers that provide us with credit scores typically deliver FICO credit scores.
 If credit scores have been provided to us for mortgage loans indirectly backing an issuance, we will provide both the weighted average and a quartile distribution of the scores in the prospectus supplement.
 We request our mortgage loan sellers to provide us credit scores as a matter of course.
 If no credit score is delivered, or if the credit score is outside the range of 300 to 850, we will not provide a credit score for the related mortgage loans, and the prospectus supplement will set forth the percentage of the aggregate issue date unpaid principal balance of the loans for which no credit score was delivered.
 These loans will be excluded from the quartile distribution and from the weighted average calculation.
 If there are two borrowers on a mortgage loan and two credit scores are provided, we will use the lower of the two scores for our calculations in the prospectus supplement and any updates.
+Nevertheless, we may from time to time determine loan eligibility for acquisition on an average of the two credit scores provided.
 If there are two borrowers on a mortgage loan and one credit score is provided, we will use the one score that was provided for our calculations; we will not use the other score in the "percent missing" calculation.